ESMValGroup/ESMValTool_Tutorial/_episodes/07-development-setup.md

 If the installation is successful, ESMValTool prints a help message to the console.

-Further information and instructions using pixi could be find the [ESMValTool documentation](https://docs.esmvaltool.org/en/latest/quickstart/installation.html#install-from-source).
+Further information and instructions using pixi can be found in the [ESMValTool documentation](https://docs.esmvaltool.org/en/latest/quickstart/installation.html#install-from-source).
 And if you need to exit the pixi environment, run ``exit`` or ``Ctrl+D``.